monome/docs/docs/modular/teletype/index.md

 Be careful not to misalign the connector left-to-right either – while Teletype is protected against incorrect connection, doing so may damage other modules in your Eurorack case.

-If you wish Teletype to communicate with Ansible or other modules with II, you will need to attach the II ribbon cable as outlined in the [II Communication](http://monome.org/docs/modular/iiheader/) page.
+If you wish Teletype to communicate with Ansible or other modules with [ii](/docs/modular/ii), you will need to attach the II ribbon cable as outlined in the [II Communication](http://monome.org/docs/modular/iiheader/) page.

 Secure the module with the four included screws, hiding under the tape in the box lid.